-At times players may request to be placed in an age group higher than their actual age to be with their friends from school.
-This often happens with people born early in the year who may have started school a bit younger.
-There is no guarantee that younger players will be placed in higher age groups, and depends if there is a suitable place available on the team.
-In this scenario, the younger player may not be placed in the premium positions if they are less skilled or less experienced than other members of the team.
-In finals, this may mean that the younger or less experienced player may receive less game time than other players on the team.
+Players may request to be placed in an age group higher than their actual age to be with their friends from school.
+This sometimes happens with people born early in the year who may have started school younger.
+There is no guarantee that younger players will be placed in higher age groups to match their school grade.
+The younger players will not be prioritised to move up early to stay with school friends, and this will depend if there is a suitable place available in the age group they wish to play in.
+It will also depend if the player is deemed by the coaches, to be strong enough to play in the higher age group above their year of birth.

 FAIREST & BEST / COACHES AWARD - TROPHIES

-Fairest & Best votes are chosen each week by the Umpire or the Opposition and are counted up at the end of the minor round.
-This is the fairest way to avoid bias as the Coaches, Managers and Parents have no part in choosing the Fairest & Best player.
+Fairest & Best votes are chosen each week by the Umpires or the Opposition (coach, manager or scorer) and are counted up at the end of the minor round.
+This is the fairest way to avoid bias as the Glenunga Coaches, Managers and Parents have no part in choosing the Fairest & Best player.
 Any unfinancial or fill in players who receive votes are void and ineligible to receive trophies.

 Coaches Award trophy is chosen at the discretion of the Coach.